 Employee surveys normally consist of between 35 and 50 questions organized into themes or frames of reference.
 These groups often consist of survey questions about satisfaction, the job, team, manager, and overall organization.
 Themes may include leadership, values, safety, communication, teamwork, training, and company benefits.

 Research-based employee engagement surveys contain three important components that accurately measure engagement.
 These include questions to measure the overall level of employee engagement, engagement driver questions, and open-ended questions.
 Here are the top 10 employee engagement survey questions that should be included on your next survey:

 3 Essential Questions to Measure Overall Employee Engagement

-Many organizations make the mistake of calculating engagement by either using the average score of all questions or the result of just one question.
+Many organizations make the mistake of calculating engagement by either using the average score of all employee engagement questions or the result of just one question.
 Both methods result in an inaccurate measurement of engagement that we cover in the post, How to Measure Employee Engagement.

 Engagement anchor questions are designed to measure how engaged an employee feels in his or her work.
 We recommend using the results from five to six anchor questions to calculate levels of engagement.
 Engagement levels can range from highly engaged employees to fully disengaged employees.
 Here are three sample anchor questions to measure the overall level of employee engagement:

 1. It is easy to become engaged in my job.